 Shelter accounts for the largest percentage of the FCSU thresholds.
-Therefore the treatment of shelter in the thresholds is of upmost importance.
+Therefore the treatment of shelter in the thresholds is most important.
 In this research, we have moved beyond the spending based thresholds used by the Panel (CE-defined expenditures) and those based strictly on out-of-pocket expenditures (OOP) to account for the needs of all owners and all renters, regardless of whether they have a mortgage or not or live in subsidized housing or not.

 The OOP-drop and OOP-adjust thresholds made adjustments to spending such that the cost to live in an owned home would be the same for all owners and the costs to live in a rental unit would be the same for all renters.
-We noted that the OOP-drop thresholds were biased upward since owners without mortgages and renters with subsidies were excluded from the estimation sample.
-To obtain a measure of resources that is consistent with the OOP-adjust threshold, only the subsidies for renters would be added to resources.
-For the other OOP thresholds, nothing extra would be added to resources.
+For each of these thresholds, additions would be added to resources to reflect the renter subsidies and to reflect the amount added to homeowner implicit shelter needs, if they did not have a mortgage.
+There would be no adjustment to resources when using CE-defined thresholds or OOP thresholds.